Dim Probs

 Dim Probs (no probs) is the ninth studio album by Welsh musician Gruff Rhys.
 It was released on 12 September 2025 through Rock Action Records and was produced by Rhys with Ali Chant.
 It is also his third solo album in the Welsh language, six years after Pang!
 (2019).
 Notable Welsh musicians Cate Le Bon and H. Hawkline contribute backing vocals on two tracks.
+It has been nominated for the 2026 Welsh Music Prize.

 Background and composition

 In the years leading up to the writing of Dim Probs, Rhys had been sifting through a number of homemade electronic music cassette tapes performed in the Welsh language with his friends.
 He told Uncut in August 2025 that he had been listening specifically "to a lot of the early 1980s output of the Ofn and Neon electronic labels who turned out incredible tapes initially on four-track recorders".
 Originally intending to release a compilation from those tapes, Rhys at some point decided to abort the project indefinitely in favour of making a Welsh album of his own, writing its material on a "cheap Swedish catalogue acoustic guitar".
 Inspired by the tapes he had been researching, the songs on Dim Probs were supplemented with a series of analogue electronics that largely consisted of synthesiser drones and drum machines.
 Dim Probs features contributions from his touring band, and fellow Welsh musicians Cate Le Bon and H. Hawkline contribute backing vocals on both "Pan ddaw'r Haul i Fore" and "Chwyn Chwyldroadol!".
 The album was produced by Rhys and Ali Chant and was recorded at Chant's studio in Bristol in late 2024.
 It is his third album in the Welsh language, following his debut Yr Atal Genhedlaeth (2005) and Pang!
 (2019), or his fourth if counting Mwng (2000) by Super Furry Animals.

 In a departure from its more pop-oriented predecessor Sadness Sets Me Free (2024), Dim Probs took a more minimal, lo-fi approach, with the exception of tracks like "Taro #1 + #2" and "Acw" which respectively feature horn and saxophone sections.
 Musically, the album's overall tone has been described in terms such as "mellow", "laid-back", and "relatively carefree", but lyrically, this is juxtaposed with dark subject matter such as death, the inevitability of which is addressed on songs such as "Taro #1 + #2".
 In fact, Rhys has revealed that when the album was written, he "was in a particularly bleak place", and that the title "Dim Probs", a Welsh English dialectal phrase translating to "No Probs", was intended to be ironic.